clairemira/laravel-server-setup/README.md

 ## Installation

-A simple script to setup a Ubuntu server with Nginx, PHP 7.2 and MariaDB for running Laravel applications.
+A simple bash script to setup a Ubuntu server with Nginx, PHP 7.2 and MariaDB specifically for running Laravel applications.

+### The script performs the following actions in this order:

+1. Performs an `apt-get update` && `apt-get upgrade`
+2. Installs and enables Nginx
+3. Installs PHP 7.2 including other php packages required by Laravel
+4. Installs and configures MariaDB
+5. Installs Composer
+6. Creates a `laravel` Nginx config file in sites-available and creates a sym link to it in sites-enabled
+7. Sets Laravel project directory permissions
+8. Performs a `composer install` inside your laravel project directory

 ### Prerequisites

-No prerequisites.
+1. Have a freshly installed Ubuntu server
+2. `git clone` your Laravel project directory somewhere onto the server.
+E.g. `/var/www/`

 ### Installing

-First clone the repository and navigate to the script
+First clone the `tdshaw/laravel-server-setup` repository and navigate to the script:

 ```
 cd ~